xumaple/google-form-response-parser/README.md

 }
 ```

-Each question has the following identifiers:
+Each question has the following fields:

 + `question` specifies the **exact** name of a question from the Google Form, which must be placed somewhere in Row 1 of the corresponding excel.
 It is required.
 + `id` is a string that serves as some sort of identifying tag for this specific question.
 Although not required, it is highly recommended, because without it this question cannot be used in analysis.